New bounds and efficient algorithm for sparse difference resultant: Introduction

-In this paper, we further explore efficient algorithms to find the sparse difference resultant of the given difference polynomial system.
-We show that the sparse difference resultant of a Laurent transformally essential system consisting of $n+1$ Laurent difference polynomials in $n$ difference variables is the same to the one of a simple system consisting of $m+1$ polynomials in $m$ difference variables, where $m$ is the rank of the symbolic support matrix of the super essential system.
-Moreover, new order bound of sparse difference resultant is given.
-Then we propose an efficient algorithm to compute sparse difference resultant, which is based on the results that sparse difference resultant is shown to be the algebraic sparse resultant for a certain generic polynomial system.
-It starts with the given sparse difference polynomial system and directly obtain a strong essential polynomial system of the original system, then one can regard it as sparse algebraic polynomial system and use the algorithm in \cite{emiris} to construct the matrix representation whose determinant is the required sparse difference resultant.
-Furthermore, the whole computations of the algorithm are compiled to the function \textbf{SDResultant} implemented with Mathematica.
+In this paper, we further explore efficient algorithms to find the sparse difference resultant of a given difference polynomial system {using the difference structure and difference specialization technique}.
+We show that the sparse difference resultant of a Laurent transformally essential system consisting of $n+1$ Laurent difference polynomials in $n$ difference variables is the same as the one of a simple system consisting of $m+1$ polynomials in $m$ difference variables, where $m$ is the rank of the symbolic support matrix of the super essential system.
+Moreover, a new order bound of sparse difference resultant is given.
+Then we propose an efficient algorithm to compute sparse difference resultant, {which is based on the fact that sparse difference resultant} is shown to be the sparse resultant for a certain generic algebraic polynomial system.
+It starts with the given sparse difference polynomial system and directly obtain a strong essential polynomial system of the original system, then one can regard it as sparse algebraic polynomial system and use the algorithm in \citep{emiris} to construct the matrix representation whose determinant is the required sparse difference resultant. {Furthermore, the computations of finding the strong essential polynomial system are compiled as the function \textbf{SDResultant} with Mathematica and then the mixed subdivision algorithm is called to search for the sparse resultant.}

 The rest of the paper is arranged as follows.
 In Section 2, we review some preliminary results which contains definitions and theorems of sparse resultant and sparse difference resultant.
-Section 3 concentrates on the main results of the paper involving the theoretical preparation of the algorithm, algorithm implementation and an illustrated example.
+Section 3 concentrates on the main results of the paper involving the theoretical preparation of the algorithm, algorithm implementation and illustrated examples.
 The last section concludes the results.